Eight ways to use the NYG&B website to improve your skills and find ancestors

 Consultations can be done in person, over the phone, or via a video chat service like Skype.

-Attend one of our events for education and networking opportunities
+Learn about our events for education and networking opportunities

 As an educational institution, the New York G&B hosts and coordinates many events every year.